neomatrix369/SalarySlipKata/README.md

 Salary slip kata
 ================

-### Problem description: Salary slip generator for UK companies
+### Problem description: Salary slip generator for UK companies (Tax year 2016-17)

   A typical salary slips contains employee details like employee id, employee name and their monthly salary details like their gross salary, national insurance contributions, tax-free allowance*, taxable income and tax payable.

   Salary slips are generated each month for every employee.

-  **Note:** the tables used for calculating the National Insurance contributions and Taxes are for the current year (April 2016/17).
+  **Note:** the tables used for calculating the National Insurance contributions and Taxes are for the year (April 2016/17).
   Also note that when the Annual Gross Salary exceeds £100,000.00, personal allowance rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.00.
 And this excess is taxed at the Higher rate tax.
   See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.